Chelsea Manning: Afghan War logs, Iraq War logs

 On July 25, 2010, WikiLeaks and three media partners—The New York Times, The Guardian, and Der Spiegel—began publishing the 91,731 documents that, in their entirety, became known as the Afghan War Logs.
 (Around 77,000 of these had been published as of May 2012.)
 This was followed on October 22, 2010, by 391,832 classified military reports covering the period January 2004 to December 2009, which became known as the Iraq War Logs.
-Nicks writes that the publication of the former was a watershed moment, the "beginning of the information age exploding upon itself".
+The reports detail 109,032 deaths in Iraq: 66,081 civilians; 23,984 enemy deaths (those labeled as insurgents); 15,196 host nation deaths (Iraqi government forces) and 3,771 friendly deaths (coalition forces).

+Most of the deaths (66,000, over 60%) were civilian deaths and the numbers are equivalent to 31 civilians killed every day for 6 years.
+For comparison, the "Afghan War Diaries", also released by WikiLeaks, covering the same period, detail the deaths of some 20,000 people.

 Other leaks

 Manning was also responsible for the "Cablegate" leak of 251,287 State Department cables, written by 271 American embassies and consulates in 180 countries, dated December 1966 to February 2010.
 Assange passed the cables to his three media partners, plus El País and others, and they were published in stages from November 28, 2010, with the names of sources removed.
 WikiLeaks said it was the largest set of confidential documents ever released into the public domain.
 WikiLeaks published the remaining cables, unredacted, on September 1, 2011, after David Leigh and Luke Harding of The Guardian inadvertently published the passphrase for a file that was still online; Nicks writes that an Ethiopian journalist consequently had to leave his country, and the U.S. government said it had to relocate several sources.

 Manning was accused of being the source of the Guantanamo Bay files leak obtained by WikiLeaks in 2010 and published by The New York Times and The Guardian in April 2011.
 Manning said she gave WikiLeaks a video in March 2010 of the Granai airstrike in Afghanistan.
 The airstrike occurred on May 4, 2009, in the village of Granai, Afghanistan, killing 86 to 147 Afghan civilians.
 The video was never published; Assange said in March 2013 that Daniel Domscheit-Berg had taken it with him when he left WikiLeaks and had apparently destroyed it.